 o Increased traffic and speed on downhill roads (Forest Hill and Glyndon) could worsen safety.

-o No speed-calming measures or intersection improvements for cyclists.
+o No speed-calming measures or intersection improvements for cyclists.4.
+Connectivity and Amenities

 o Amenity space is oriented toward the highway/train tracks, not the neighborhood.